-So now that we have run through a variety of options that you can potentially look at as your first place of employment, just how do you go about finding them?
+So now that we have run through various options that you can potentially look at as your first place of employment, how do you find them?

 Well, back in the day, before the prominence of the world wide web, it would be a lot harder than it is now!

-Without a doubt, the most obvious place to start and the option that’s going to give you some decent leads is by using a search engine like Google.
+Without a doubt, the most obvious place to start and the option that will give you some decent leads is by using a search engine like Google.

 While signed into your own Google (for location purposes), a simple search of “gyms near me” will give you the location of gyms nearest your current location.

-Google maps is also a useful tool in this regard and even has a gym finder feature.
+Google maps are also useful in this regard and even has a gym finder feature.

-Simply type “gym finder” into the google maps search bar and away you go.
+Type “gym finder” into the google maps search bar, and away you go.

 From both of these search options, you are going to find a variety of gym types.

-So it might take a little bit of time to sort through them all but you will no doubt have a range of different leads.
+So it might take some time to sort through them all, but you will undoubtedly have a range of leads.

 Other search engines